eForms Logo

 3. Serve Tenant

 A copy of the Summons and Complaint must be served on the tenant by someone other than the landlord.
-The person serving the tenant will have to certify that the tenant was properly served by filing the Certificate of Service with the court.
-The tenant will have a minimum of six days to respond using the Answer Form.
+The person serving the tenant must certify that the tenant was properly served by filing the Certificate of Service with the court.
+The tenant will have a maximum of six days to respond using the Answer Form.

 4. Attend Hearing / Receive Judgment

-If the tenant doesn’t respond, the court will issue a default judgment and the landlord can apply for a Writ of Restitution.
-If the tenant does answer, the landlord will have to file a motion for an Order to Show Cause, in which case the court will set a hearing date.
-If the landlord prevails at the hearing, the court will issue a Writ of Restitution which authorizes the sheriff to move the tenant out of the premises.
+If the tenant doesn’t respond, the court will issue a default judgment, and the landlord can apply for a Writ of Restitution.
+If the tenant does answer, the landlord must file a motion for an Order to Show Cause, in which case the court will set a hearing date.
+If the landlord prevails at the hearing, the court will issue a Writ of Restitution, which authorizes the sheriff to move the tenant out of the premises.

 Sources